gnang/HypermatrixAlgebraPackage/README.md

 True
 ```

-Similarly a symbolic parametrization of orthogonal hypermatrices of size 2x2x2x2 hypermatrices is obtained
+Similarly a symbolic parametrization of orthogonal hypermatrices of size 2 by 2 by 2 by 2 hypermatrices is obtained
 obtained by the command

 ```python